dubo-dubon-duponey/qt-dubo-pad/README.md

 # or on mac+brew:
 # PATH=$(brew --prefix qt)/bin:$PATH QMAKE_FLAGS="-j7" DUBO_LINK_TYPE=static qmake -r CONFIG-=debug CONFIG-=debug_and_release CONFIG+=release qt-dubo-pad.pro

-# Then...
 make

 # 5. Profit
 ls ../buildd/
+# Contains the headers and dubopad library that you need to compile against, plus an example demo application
 ```

-To integrate with your own application, just look into `demo` for how it's done.
+To integrate with your own application, just look into `demo`.

-## Notes

 ### Useful documentation